baldm0mma/programmingNotes/questions.md

 #### Long polling
   - Call the pizza place and ask if the pizza’s ready.
 Silence until the pizza is ready, at which point they tell me my pizza’s ready.

+### TCP vs HTTP?
+  - HTTP is built on TCP.
+TCP is only really concerned with delivering packets of data, while HTTP is another protocol built on top of the TCP functionality.